Last Updated on May 17, 2023 by Matt

 Controller

-The controller is a lesser-known part of e-scooters, but it is very important nonetheless.
-It is the main “connector” between the controls and the electric parts of the scooter, mainly the motor and the battery.
+The controller is the main “connector” between the controls and the electric parts of the scooter like the motor and the battery.

 This part’s main role is to signal the battery how much power it should output to the motor, practically regulating the speed of the ride.
 It has many additional roles, like regulating the top speed of the scooter, assisting in regenerative breaking, and some other functions.